Global VM Lock

 Global timer graph

-The Global timer graph shows the time that threads spent waiting to be resumed during the last minute, that is, waiting for their code to be executed again.
+The global timer graph shows the time that threads spent waiting to be resumed during the last minute, that is, waiting for their code to be executed again.

-The global timer metric has an estimated 5% overhead in measurement.
 To prevent negative impacts on your application's performance, you may want to disable gvl_global_timer by default and enable it when needed for specific requests or thread-intensive jobs.

 require "gvltools" GVLTools::GlobalTimer.enable # some code that uses threads ...
 GVLTools::GlobalTimer.disable